IdentityServer/IdentityServer4/docs/topics/apis.rst

         options.CacheDuration = TimeSpan.FromMinutes(10); // that's the default
     })

-The handler will use whatever `IDistributedCache` implementation is registered in the DI container (e.g. the standad `IDistributedInMemoryCache`).
+The handler will use whatever `IDistributedCache` implementation is registered in the DI container (e.g. the standad `MemoryDistributedCache`).

 Validating scopes
 ^^^^^^^^^^^^^^^^^